 - Be the presenter of a paper or poster accepted at FiO.

-- Be a member of OSA.
+- Be a current member.

 - Be an undergraduate or graduate student of an educational institution of collegiate grade who is devoting more than half-time to studies within the institution at the time the paper was written.